Head to your Home or Posts page and click "+New post". You can add or record a video on a desktop or mobile web.

-3. Your video recording will automatically begin uploading and will appear in the draft.
-If you'd like to change the placement of the video, select and drag the video to the desired spot.
+3. Your video recording will automatically begin uploading and appear in the draft.
+If you'd like to change the placement of the video, you can just select and drag the video to the desired spot.

 I have payments enabled– can I embed a video behind a paywall?